Ishibutai Burial Mound 石舞台古墳

 The massive stone tomb of a powerful sixth-century warlord and ally of Prince Shotoku

-Visit the scenic grounds of the largest rectangular tomb in Japan to explore its ancient mysteries.
+Visit the scenic grounds of one of the largest rectangular tomb in Japan to explore its ancient mysteries.
 Visit in the spring to experience the glorious cherry blossoms that surround the gigantic stones or in the winter to enjoy the snowy landscape.

-The man buried here was the head of the powerful Soga clan, Soga no Umako, who worked with Prince Shotoku and spread the influence of Buddhism in Japan.
+It is believed that the man buried here was the head of the powerful Soga clan, Soga no Umako, who worked with Prince Shotoku and spread the influence of Buddhism in Japan.

 - Entering the tomb to fully experience its massive scale